 Basic ideas to help in the preparation of a proposal include the following:

-1. Match your proposal to the specifications of the grant sought.
+1. Match the proposal to the specifications of the grant sought.

-DO make certain your idea fits under the broad umbrella of the grant.
-Build on the NCTM Principles and Standards.
-State your goals (usually one or two) and objectives clearly.
-Remember: a goal is a broad statement about what you hope to accomplish.
-It usually is not measurable.
-An objective is a specific measurable statement about what you will do.
+DO make certain idea fits the grant building on standards and Principles to Actions.
+State goals and objectives clearly.
+A goal is a broad statement about what you hope to accomplish and is usually not measurable while an objective is a measurable statement about what you will do.

 DON’T be unrealistic by aiming for “pie in the sky.”